^

 • Diffuse purulent periodontitis.

-Acute forms of periodontitis are most often the result of exacerbation of pulpitis or the result of its incorrect treatment.
-The serous form lasts a maximum of 24 hours, with the tissues in the apical zone of the tooth swelling and small infiltrates develop in them.
-If serous periodontitis develops in a particular localized area, the inflammation is accompanied by an abscess or parulis (flux) and quickly acquires a purulent character.
-Purulent exudate promotes melting of periodontal tissues, inflammation provokes migration of leukocytes, resulting in multiple infiltrates, abscesses.
-It should be noted that acute apical periodontitis develops very rapidly, and the infection affects virtually all the zones of the periapical system, therefore it is not only difficult, but impossible, to divide the process into a local or diffuse form.
-In addition, the acute form almost never touches marginal zones, if such conditions arise, they are classified as a periodontal disease.
+Acute forms of periodontitis are most often a consequence of exacerbation of pulpitis or the result of its incorrect treatment.
+The serous form lasts a maximum of 24 hours, while the tissues in the apical zone of the tooth swell and small infiltrates develop in them.
+If serous periodontitis develops in a certain localized area, the inflammation is accompanied by an abscess or parulis (flux) and quickly becomes purulent.
+Purulent exudate promotes the melting of periodontal tissues, inflammation provokes the migration of leukocytes, resulting in the formation of multiple infiltrates, abscesses.
+It should be noted that acute apical periodontitis develops very quickly, and the infection affects literally all areas of the periapical system, so dividing the process into a local or diffuse form is sometimes not just difficult, but impossible.
+In addition, the acute form almost never affects the marginal zones, if such conditions do occur, they are classified as periodontal diseases.

-Acute inflammatory process in periodontal tissues is typical for almost all types of periodontitis, but especially for traumatic and medicamentous, which develop rapidly, practically without a clear separation between the serous and purulent stage.
+An acute inflammatory process in periodontal tissues is characteristic of almost all types of periodontitis, but especially traumatic and drug-induced, which develop rapidly, with virtually no clear distinction between the serous and purulent stages.

 Acute periodontitis in children

-Features of the structure of periodontal tissue in children cause frequent development of infectious processes in the oral cavity.
-In children, due to anatomical and physiological age factors, there is no stability and the necessary density of the apical part of the root of the teeth, which on the one hand facilitates the replacement of milk teeth by permanent teeth, on the other, creates conditions for penetration into the periapical tissues of various infections.
+The structural features of periodontal tissue in children cause frequent development of infectious processes in the oral cavity.
+Due to anatomical and physiological age-related reasons, children lack stability and the necessary density of the apical part of the roots of teeth, which, on the one hand, facilitates the replacement of baby teeth with permanent ones, and on the other hand, creates conditions for the penetration of various infections into the periapical tissues.

-In childhood, apical periodontitis prevails and, as a rule, they develop sluggishly, that is, they have a chronic form.
+In childhood, apical periodontitis predominates and, as a rule, it develops sluggishly, that is, it has a chronic form.
 Acute periodontitis in children is a diagnostic rarity, but there are a number of reasons that can provoke this disease.
-Chronic inflammation often develops as a consequence of caries, and acute forms are typical childhood infections or trauma
+Chronic inflammations most often develop as a consequence of caries, and acute forms are typical childhood infections or injuries.

 Causes of acute periodontitis in children: